Camp Fire (2018): Fire impacts Paradise

 At 7:44 a.m., spot fires began to ignite in Paradise itself, ahead of the approaching main fire front.
 Simultaneously, the first Cal Fire air tanker left the ground at 7:44 a.m., quickly followed by an observation plane.
 The pilot quickly discovered that the winds were so strong—more than 50 mph—and the air so turbulent that fire retardant drops were impossible.
 The air tanker returned to base 45 minutes later, still fully loaded.
 Cal Fire made two more attempts to send air tankers, both of which were unsuccessful.
 While helicopters—better able to fly beneath the thick smoke—were able to drop water on evacuation routes over the course of the day, fixed-wing aircraft were grounded until the winds slowed.

-By 7:48 a.m. people began calling 911 to report widespread spot fires on the eastern side of Paradise, 12 km from the Camp Fire's origin above the Poe Dam.
+By 7:48 a.m., people began calling 911 to report widespread spot fires on the eastern side of Paradise, 12 km from the Camp Fire's origin above the Poe Dam.
 At least 30 spot fires ignited within Paradise over the following 40 minutes.

-Until roughly this point, the three on-duty 911 dispatchers in Paradise had been unaware of any evacuation orders or direct threat to Paradise from the fire.
+Until around this point, the three on-duty 911 dispatchers in Paradise had been unaware of any evacuation orders or direct threat to Paradise from the fire.
 Dozens of people reported ash and smoke between 7:10 a.m. and 7:40 a.m., and all were told that the fire was north of Concow near Highway 70.
 At 7:50 a.m., a caller reporting "spot fires all over" was told that there were "no evacuations at this point."
 Nevertheless, the dispatchers began telling those callers from the far northeastern corner of Paradise to evacuate.
 The dispatchers learned of the Butte County Fire Department's orders to evacuate the entire town shortly after 8:00 a.m. and then began instructing all callers that they were under a mandatory evacuation, and should collect their belongings and leave.
 By 8:20 a.m., the Paradise 911 dispatch center had received 132 calls about the fire and, overwhelmed by the sheer quantity, began forwarding them to the dispatch center in Chico.

 The main fire front reached Paradise at 8:30 a.m. between Apple View Way and Merrill Road.
 At this point it was approximately 1 km across, and shortly thereafter grew to 2.8 km wide as it grew to the south.